 What is title insurance?

-Lender’s title insurance is mandatory anytime you finance your home with a mortgage and it protects the lender’s interests for the life of your loan.
-A lender’s policy is tied to your loan amount (not the purchase price).
-Meanwhile, an owner’s title insurance policy protects you for as long as you own your home, and the coverage is based on your sales price.
+Lender's title insurance is mandatory anytime you finance your home with a mortgage, and it protects the lender's interests for the life of your loan.
+A lender's policy is tied to your loan amount (not the purchase price).
+Meanwhile, a homeowner's title insurance policy protects you for as long as you own your home, and the coverage is based on your sales price.

 How much does title insurance cost?

-The total cost of a title insurance policy is about 0.5% to 1% of the purchase price when you buy a lender’s and owner’s policy together, said Jeremy Yohe, vice president of communications for American Land Title Association (ALTA), a national trade association for U.S. title insurance agents.
+The total cost of a title insurance policy is about 0.5% to 1% of the purchase price when you buy a lender's policy and a homeowner's policy together, says Jeremy Yohe, vice president of communications for American Land Title Association (ALTA), a national trade association for U.S. title insurance agents.

 The fee range translates to a premium of $1,372.50 to $2,745 for a median-priced home of $274,500, according to December 2019 data from the National Association of Realtors.
-While title insurance costs by state vary, the higher your purchase price, the more you’ll likely pay for title insurance.
+While title insurance costs vary by state, the higher your purchase price, the more you'll likely pay for title insurance.

-For a refinance loan, the cost of a new lender’s title policy is closer to 0.5% of the loan balance, Yohe said.
-If you bought an owner’s title policy when you purchased your home, you won’t need to buy another if you refinance, because the coverage lasts as long as you own the home.
+For a refinance loan, the cost of a new lender's title policy is closer to 0.5% of the loan balance, Yohe says.
+If you bought a homeowner's title policy when you purchased your home, you won't need to buy another if you refinance, because the coverage lasts as long as you own the home.